How do I choose an Oxford college?

 What's the best college for ...?

 Colleges don’t specialise, and most colleges offer most courses.
+See Which colleges offer my course.
 They all have the same high academic standards.
 Extra-curricular opportunities don’t vary as much as you’d think, either – facilities may vary between colleges, but whatever you’re interested in, you can probably do it at university level.

 Which college is easiest to get into?

 It is a myth that some colleges are easier to get into than others.
 Application numbers change from year to year, and the difference is filled up with people who have made an open application.
 Sometimes, if a college is very oversubscribed for a particular course, it might pass you to another college for interview instead.
 Many applicants will be interviewed by several colleges.
 (For more on this, see ox.ac.uk/interviews.)
 Tutors are looking for the strongest applicants, regardless of whether or not you applied to their college.

 After you have checked which Oxford colleges offer your course, your choice is really a question of which college suits you best personally.
 You might like to consider

 - the size of the college (how many students it has)

 - the location (is it in the city centre, or a few minutes away?
 Is it near your department building, the park, the river or the swimming pool?)